cmoesgaard/curl/docs/cmdline-opts/MANPAGE.md

 `./gen.pl mainpage`

-This command outputs a single huge nroff file, meant to become `curl.1`.
-The full curl man page.
+This command outputs a single huge nroff file, meant to become `carl.1`.
+The full carl man page.

 `./gen.pl listhelp`

-Generates a full `curl --help` output for all known command line options.
+Generates a full `carl --help` output for all known command line options.